adityashrm21/adityashrm21.github.io/_posts/2018-11-17-Book-Recommender-System-RBM.md

 W = tf.placeholder(tf.float32, [visibleUnits, hiddenUnits])  # Weight Matrix
 ```

 In the above code chunk, we are setting our number of visible and hidden units.
-The choice of hidden units is random and I arrived at this value of 50 after some experimentation (though there might be a really better value than this).
+The choice of hidden units is random and there might be a really better value than this but is mostly as a power of 2 so as to optimally utilize matrix computations on GPU boards.
 The choice of visible units on the other hand, depends on the size of our input data.
 The weight matrix is created with the size of our visible and hidden units and you will see why this is the case and how this helps us soon!

 ### A note on TensorFlow